obinna-nweke/the-fault-in-our-stars-analysis/README.md

 ## Files
 - faultinourstars.txt: Contains the text of the book "The Fault in Our Stars" by John Green.
-- Movie Cover Image: Poster of the movie adaptation of the book.
+- Movie Cover Image: Poster of the movie adaptation of the book

 ## Author
 Obinna Nweke